This is the tricky part of research.

 Only we asked all these things with questions – developed by researchers – before and after they took the Innate Health homelessness program.

-While the results are premature (like pre-come not full ejaculation), which means as researchers we can’t make ANY CLAIMS, the outcomes were still promising and gave us signs that we are searching in the right area of the woods.
+While the results are premature, meaning we can’t make ANY CLAIMS, the outcomes were still promising and gave us signs that we are searching in the right area of the woods.

 Included in this blog are graphs for each of the 5 main results!